pskokovic/hello_test_automation_java/README.md

-# Hello Automation in Testing
+# Hello, Automation in Testing
 ### Java Programming Language

 This project is used to test the environment setup for test automation course.